-- A. The County or the affected department, prior to layoff, shall notify the Association thirty (30) days prior to the effective date of layoff.
-The County shall include in this notice any employees to be exempted from layoff and a listing of seniority credit points for the employees in the affected department and classification. - B. For purposes of layoff, full-time and part-time positions shall be treated separately. - C. The County shall determine the specific exempted employees and these shall be any employee in the affected classification and department with a specific skill, certification, license designated in the employee's essential job functions which cannot be obtained or fulfilled by another employee within a ninety (90)-day period.
+- A. The county or the affected department, prior to layoff, shall notify the Union thirty (30) days prior to the effective date of layoff.
+The county shall include in this notice any employees to be exempted from layoff and a listing of seniority credit points for the employees in the affected department and classification. - B. For purposes of layoff, full-time and part-time positions shall be treated separately. - C. The county shall determine the specific exempted employees and these shall be any employee in the affected classification and department with a specific skill, certification, license designated in the employee's essential job functions which cannot be obtained or fulfilled by another employee within a ninety (90)-day period.
 Only positions that are essential for the operation of the department are eligible for exemption.
-However, the County will not exercise this option when an employee in the classification and department, who is more senior has been previously exempted by the County from holding a particular certification or license. - D. The County shall determine the number of positions in the affected department and classification to be laid off.
+However, the county will not exercise this option when an employee in the classification and department, who is more senior has been previously exempted by the county from holding a particular certification or license. - D. The county shall determine the number of positions in the affected department and classification to be laid off.
 Excluding exempted positions, the employees with the lowest seniority credits shall be given notice and laid off.
-The County shall notify the Association sixty (60) days prior to any layoff of the exempted positions in the classification and department.
-Any dispute over the designated positions shall be submitted to an expedited arbitration process. - E. Temporary employees working in the classification in which a layoff occurs and relief staff shall be terminated prior to the layoff of trial service or regular employees. - F. Interruption of Employment.
-Employees who leave County service for military service and return to their position within six (6) months after receiving an honorable discharge shall receive full longevity credit for such military service.
+The county shall notify the Union sixty (60) days prior to any layoff of the exempted positions in the classification and department.
+Any dispute over the designated positions shall be submitted to an expedited arbitration process. - E. Temporary employees working in the classification in which a layoff occurs shall be terminated prior to the layoff of trial service or regular employees. - F. Interruption of Employment.
+Employees who leave county service for military service and return to their position within six (6) months after receiving an honorable discharge, shall receive full longevity credit for such military service.
 Any employee whose continuous service is interrupted by loss of time due to a job injury shall be accorded continuous service credit for the duration of the time between the expiration of the employee's accumulated leave and the date of the employee's return to work.
-Seniority credit shall also be accumulated by employees while on authorized leaves of absence.

-- G. Restoration of Seniority Credit.
-Any regular or trial service employee, who has been laid off and subsequently returns to County employment in accordance with the recall rights of laid off employees, shall regain previously accrued seniority credits. - H. Loss of Service.
-Any employee with regular or trial service status who separates from County service for reasons other than a layoff and subsequently returns to County employment shall not regain previously accrued seniority credit if the break in service is for more than ninety (90) calendar days.
+Seniority credit shall also be accumulated by employees while on authorized leaves of absence. - G. Restoration of Seniority Credit.
+Any regular or trial service employee, who has been laid off and subsequently returns to county employment within one (1) year, shall regain previously accrued seniority credits. - H. Loss of Service.
+Any employee with regular or trial service status who separates from county service for reasons other than a layoff and subsequently returns to county employment shall not regain previously accrued seniority credit if the break in service is for more than ninety (90) calendar days.